Shaaali/identity-apps/docs/guides/users/attributes/manage-scopes.md

 Find out more about <a :href="$withBase('/get-started/start-integrating-apps')">configuring your application</a> in Asgardeo
 :::

-2. <a :href="$withBase('/guides/authentication/user-attributes/enable-attributes-for-oidc-app/#select-user-attributes')">Select the user attributes</a> bound to the scopes that the client application requires.
+2. <a :href="$withBase('/guides/authentication/user-attributes/enable-attributes-for-oidc-app/#select-user-attributes')">Select the user attributes</a> that the client application requires (Ensure they are bound by the requested scopes).
 3. When the user logs in, Asgardeo will prompt the user with a consent screen to authorize access to the user attributes.
 4. Once the user consents, your application will have access to the requested user attributes.